Devo

 Devo's music and visual presentation (including stage shows and costumes) mingle kitsch science fiction themes, deadpan surrealist humor and mordantly satirical social commentary.
 The band's namesake, the tongue-in-cheek social theory of "de-evolution", was an integral concept in their early work, which was marked by experimental and dissonant art punk that merged rock music with electronics.
 Their output in the 1980s embraced synth-pop and a more mainstream, less conceptual style, though the band's satirical and quirky humor remained intact.
-Their music has proven influential on subsequent movements, particularly on new wave, industrial, and alternative rock artists.
+Their music has proven influential on subsequent movements, particularly on new wave, industrial, and alternative rock artists, as well as an internet microgenre originally known as “devo-core”.
 Devo (most enthusiastically Gerald Casale) was also a pioneer of the music video format.

 History

 1973–1978: Formation

 The name Devo comes from the concept of "de-evolution" and the band's related idea that instead of continuing to evolve, mankind had begun to regress, as evidenced by the dysfunction and herd mentality of American society.
 In the late 1960s, this idea was developed as a joke by Kent State University art students Gerald Casale and Bob Lewis, who created a number of satirical art pieces in a devolution vein.
 At this time, Casale had also performed with the local band 15-60-75 (The Numbers Band).
 They met Mark Mothersbaugh around 1970, a talented keyboardist who had been playing with the band Flossy Bobbitt.
 Mothersbaugh brought a more humorous feel to the band, introducing them to material like the pamphlet "Jocko Homo Heavenbound", which includes an illustration of a winged devil labelled "D-EVOLUTION" and would later inspire the song "Jocko Homo".
 The "joke" about de-evolution became serious following the Kent State massacre of May 4, 1970.
 This event would be cited multiple times as the impetus for forming the band Devo.
 Throughout the band's career, they have often been considered a "joke band" by the music press.

 The first form of Devo was the "Sextet Devo" which performed at the 1973 Kent State performing arts festival.
 It included Casale, Lewis and Mothersbaugh, as well as Gerald's brother Bob Casale on guitar, and friends Rod Reisman and Fred Weber on drums and vocals, respectively.
 This performance was filmed and an excerpt was later included on the home video release The Complete Truth About De-Evolution.
 This lineup performed only once.
 Devo returned to perform in the Student Governance Center (featured prominently in the film) at the 1974 Creative Arts Festival with a lineup including the Casale brothers, Bob Lewis, Mark Mothersbaugh, and Jim Mothersbaugh on drums.